-If a section 9 request is declined the Manager Learning Support or the Intensive Wraparound Service (IWS) team will support access to other learning support options.
+If a specialist education agreement is declined, the manager of learning support or the Intensive Wraparound Service (IWS) team will support access to other learning support options.

-Parents can also ask for a review of a section 9 agreement decision.
-To request a review contact the Manager Learning Support in your local Ministry office.
+Parents can also ask for a review of a specialist education agreement decision.
+To request a review, contact the manager learning support in your local Ministry office.
 They will provide information about the review process.